|Home||Calendar||Training||Awards *||Publications||Flyers||Links||Contact Us|

 Ther following set of General Requirements apply to all High Adventure activities.
 Satisfying them should become a matter of routine to your outdoor program.
 As you read them, you will find that their underlying purpose is to promote a safe and enjoyable High Adventure experience.
 These General Requirements must be fulfilled by the Unit Leadership for its members to qualify for any High Adventure award sponsored by the GLAAC-HAT and by most other local Councils.

 The individual who is to receive the award is to be registered with the BSA at the time of the activity and is to have satisfied the Specific Requirements for it.
-It is strongly recommended that all adults who participate in High Adventure activities have completed BSA-conducted Adult Leaders Backpack Training, hold current ARC Community First Aid and CPR Certificates, and have had a full physical examination within the current year (BSA Annual Health and Medical Record).
+It is strongly recommended that all adults who participate in High Adventure activities have completed BSA-conducted Adult Leaders Backpack Training, hold current ARC Community First Aid and CPR Certifications or equivalent, and have had a full physical examination within the current year (BSA Annual Health and Medical Record).

 Each award has one or more specific requirements.
 They differentiate the awards and provide the special challenges.
 All awards that are sponsored by the GLAAC-HAT may be earned by all Scouts and Scouters, subject to their Council's HAT.
-Some long-term backpacking and conservation awards require GLAAC-HAT approval in advance of the activity.
+Long-term backpacking and conservation awards require GLAAC-HAT approval in advance of the activity.
 A Unit in another Council that desires such an award may seek this approval from its Council's HAT.
 If the Council has no HAT, GLAAC-HAT approval is to be obtained.

 Note: In 2015 the Los Angeles Area Council (LAAC) and San Gabriel Valley Council merged into the Greater Los Angeles Area Council (GLAAC).
 All work done towards High Adventure Awards from either Council prior to this merger can be used towards GLAAC-HAT awards.